craig-ludington/blobber/FUNCTIONAL-SPEC.md

 ##### PUT
 HTTP PUT is not supported because all Blobber data is immutable.

+A PUT response is the same for any other request not documented above: 404.

-## Blob Client Functional Specification
+## BlobberClient Functional Specification
 ### Introduction